 The following policies apply to all persons on campus and at all times, including students and other persons who attend residencies.
-Full policies and procedures, including those related to community life, are published in the Student Handbooks and program- specific addenda and available upon request to email@example.com.
+The full Community Life Agreements, as well as other policies and procedures related to community life, are published in the Undergraduate and Graduate Student Handbooks and upon request to email@example.com.

 Drugs and Alcohol